ibrahim5126/ibrahim5126/README.md

 ========================================================================================
 ```

-Everything below was built nights and weekends — no formal CS or game dev track, no tutorials to follow, just root-cause debugging and a lot of stubbornness until it worked.
+Everything below was built nights and weekends — self-taught, root-cause debugging over shortcuts, and a lot of stubbornness until it worked.

 ## 📊 PATH ONE — DATA / ANALYTICS